-John French is shown as the owner on the original building permit application for 200 Commonwealth; his mother-in-law, Sarah (Piper) Stratton, the widow of Charles Edwin Stratton, is shown as the owner on the original application for 202 Commonwealth.
+200 Commonwealth was built as the home of John James French, a wholesale dealer in dyestuffs and paints, and his wife, Frances Maria (Stratton) French, and 202 Commonwealth was built as the home of his mother-in-law, Sarah Hollis (Piper) Stratton, the widow of Charles Edwin Stratton.
+John French is shown as the owner on the original building permit application for 200 Commonwealth, and Sarah Stratton is shown as the owner on the original application for 202 Commonwealth.
 Both permit applications were dated June 23, 1882.

-The Frenches’ five children lived with her: Hollis French, Allen French, Charles Stratton French, Philip French, and Helen French.
+Frances French continued to live at 200 Commonwealth with her brother-in-law and her five children: Hollis French, Allen French, Charles Stratton French, Philip French, and Helen French.

 Hollis French, a consulting engineer, married in June of 1896 to Helen Goodwin and they moved to 159 Newbury.
 Allen French, an author, teacher, and historian, married in April of 1898 to Ellen Richmond Dorrance and they moved to Concord, Massachusetts.

 Philip French continued to live with his mother at 200 Commonwealth.
 He was vice president of the Wire-Bound Packing Case Company and later a real estate and insurance broker.

 Frances French died in September of 1911.
 Philip French continued to live at 200 Commonwealth during the 1911-1912 winter season, but moved thereafter to 845 Boylston.

 200 Commonwealth was not listed in the 1913-1915 Blue Books.